 Instructions

-- Heat 1 tbsp sesame oil in a small or medium-sized pot.
+- Heat sesame oil in a small or medium-sized pot.1 tablespoon sesame oil

-- While the oil is heating, dice your celery and onions.
+- While the oil is heating, dice the celery and onions.2 stalks celery, diced, 1 small onion, diced

-- Once the oil is hot, add your celery and onions to the pot.
+- Once the oil is hot, add the celery and onions to the pot.
 Cook until onions are translucent, stirring as needed.
-(Onions will be soft and no longer white - you should be able to almost see through them.)

-- Once your onions are cooked, add your stock, ginger chunks, and most of your green onions, saving some for garnish.
+- Once the onions are cooked, add the stock, ginger chunks, and most of your green onions, saving some for garnish.6 cups chicken stock, bone broth, or vegetable broth, 2 chunks fresh ginger, 2 – 3 green onions, chopped

 - Simmer this for about 15 minutes.
-The longer you simmer, the stronger your ginger flavor will be.
+The longer you simmer it for, the stronger the ginger flavor will be.

-- While your broth is simmering, also whisk together 5 - 6 large eggs, using 6 if the eggs are on the smaller side.
+- While your broth is simmering, also whisk together 5 – 6 large eggs, using 6 if the eggs are on the smaller side.5 eggs

-- Next, fish out your ginger chunks with a slotted spoon.
+- Next, fish out the ginger chunks with a slotted spoon.

-- Cook for about 5 more minutes and then give the pot a stir so that the broth is spinning (like toilet water 😉 and slowly pour in your eggs.
-Continue stirring as you pour in your eggs to prevent big egg chunks from forming.
+- Cook for about 5 more minutes and then give the pot a stir so that the broth is spinning and slowly pour in the eggs.
+Continue stirring as you pour in the eggs to prevent big egg chunks from forming.
+(Using a fork or chopsticks is helpful to break the eggs up into ribbons.)

 - Cook for another 2 - 3 minutes to fully cook the egg and then spoon into bowls.

-- Garnish with thinly sliced green onions and salt and pepper to taste.
+- Garnish with thinly sliced green onions and a sprinkle of salt and pepper to taste.
 I beg of you, LET THE SOUP COOL BEFORE EATING.
 Seriously.
-It looks and smells amazing, but it will be SO HOT.
+It looks and smells amazing, but it will be SO HOT.1 green onion, chopped thinly, kosher salt, pepper

 Notes